zenarvus/mandos/README.md

 ## Additional Tips
 - Metadata field must be at the top of your markdown file.
 Its syntax is similar to Hugo's.
 Place fields inside `+++` for `toml` and `---` for `yaml` metadata.
 - You can use JavaScript in your Markdown files.
 It's supported.
+- All non-Markdown file links in a public node are also made public.